FineasRobotics/driverless/README.md

 #### Send a goal using move_base_sequence

 Use argument goal_seq when launching: `roslaunch simulation gazebo_simulation.launch goal_seq:=true`.
-For more information on how it works and how to modify the goal sequence check [control readme](3_control/robot_control/README.md).
+For more information on how it works and how to modify the goal sequence check [simulation readme](0_frt_common/simulation/README.md).

 ----